leogabac/suisave/docs/guide/installation.md

 ## Install on Arch-based distributions

-If you are on an Arch-based system, `suisave` is also available through the AUR.
+If you are on an Arch-based system, `suisave` is also available through the AUR (no virus included, I promise).

 With a helper such as `paru`: